jgjin/not-quite-an-expert/content/posts/day_by_your_self.md

 (You can bike 6 miles to consume an unusual pastry.
 And screw it, follow that up with a frivolous coffee flight and museum visit.

-(You can quietly seethe at the golf course you have to walk through, and the European’s sculpture of _Le Chinois_, the Chinese man.
+(You can quietly seethe at the golf course you have to walk through, and the European's sculpture of _Le Chinois_, the Chinese man.

 (And you can walk to the beach and take pictures of amazingly ugly rocks.
 And the backs of strangers clearly having a moment from embarrassing angles.